DBT Bank Account Seeding: A Simple Tutorial to Link Your Aadhaar Correctly

 Understanding NPCI Mapper (APBS)

 The National Payments Corporation of India (NPCI) plays a central role in the entire DBT ecosystem, particularly through its Aadhaar Payment Bridge System (APBS).
-As a salaried professional, understanding this mechanism helps you appreciate why Aadhaar seeding is so critical.
-It’s the technical backbone that ensures your government benefits are delivered accurately.
+As an individual receiving benefits, understanding this mechanism helps you appreciate why Aadhaar seeding is so critical.
+It is the technical backbone that ensures your government benefits are delivered accurately.

 Without NPCI’s APBS, the massive scale of DBT transactions across different banks would be impossible to manage effectively.
 They act as the central switch, routing funds to the correct beneficiary accounts based on their Aadhaar numbers.
 This centralisation prevents fragmentation and ensures consistency across the banking system.